aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

       curl -O https://devnet.aptoslabs.com/waypoint.txt
       ```

 8. Edit the `fullnode.yaml` file in your current working directory as follows.
-See the example YAML file in: `docker/compose/public_full_node/public_full_node.yaml`.

     - Specify the correct path to the `waypoint.txt` you just downloaded by editing the `base.waypoint.from_file` in the `fullnode.yaml`.
 By default it points to `waypoint.txt` in the current working directory.
     E.g.